Skip to main content

 These signs can help determine if you or someone you know is in crisis or needs urgent attention:

-• Suicidal thoughts, intent, plan, and/or other risks of harm to yourself
+• Suicidal thoughts, intent, or plan to kill yourself

-• Homicidal thoughts, intent, plan, and/or other risks of harm to others
+• Homicidal thoughts, intent, or plan to kill or seriously harm others

 • Having withdrawal symptoms from drugs or alcohol